brotatotes/bht-automation/bht gen 3/Philippians/Chapter 1/Philippians 1 2 bht.md

 ### Philip Schaff:
 1. "The grace is first invoked, without which the rest of the benediction cannot be made good, and by the mention of this grace, the Holy Spirit is included in the benediction as well as the Father and the Son, and thus the blessing of the Trinity is the apostle’s invocation."
-2. "In the Old Testament peace was the blessing most constantly invoked...
+2. "In the Old Testament peace was the blessing most constantly invoked, and ‘grace’ is used mainly in the phrase ‘to find grace in the sight of God or man, when some blessing is spoken of as bestowed.
 God’s first revelation had not made known to man the doctrine of the indwelling of the Holy Ghost, and till that was revealed and promised, words like these of St. Paul could have no place."
-3. "In this is one part of Christ’s fulfilling, that is, making complete, the law.
-The peace of the old covenant blessing is retained, the grace is the greater light of the new covenant."
+3. "The peace of the old covenant blessing is retained, the grace is the greater light of the new covenant."

 ### John Gill:
 1. Grace be unto you,....
 This form of salutation is used by the apostle in all his epistles; :-;